 Learn how OpenWebAnalytics and Umami differ in their key features, development activity, technology stack and community adoption, so you can decide which of these web analytics is best for you.

-Umami appears to have several advantages over OpenWebAnalytics, particularly in popularity, activity and licensing.
+Both OpenWebAnalytics and Umami have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS.
 However, they differ in their additional technology choices: OpenWebAnalytics uses PHP while Umami leverages Typescript, JSX, Next.js.